Free-Space AOMs vs AODs: Differences and Similarities

 While both AODs and free space AOMs are rooted in the fundamental acousto-optic effect, their distinct operational objectives and control methodologies lead to significant divergence in their applications.
 The key differences lie in their primary function, control parameters, application focus, and the requirements placed on their respective Radio Frequency (RF) drivers.

-1. Primary Function: Spatial vs. Temporal/Spectral Manipulation
+- Primary Function: Spatial Vs. Temporal/Spectral Manipulation

-2. Control Parameter: Frequency vs. Amplitude
+- Control Parameter: Frequency Vs. Amplitude

-- Free Space AOMs: The primary control parameter for free space AOMs is the amplitude of the acoustic wave.
-Variations in acoustic amplitude directly influence the diffraction efficiency, enabling precise intensity modulation.
+- Free Space AOMs: For free space AOMs, the relevant control parameter is the amplitude of the acoustic wave.
+Changes in acoustic amplitude change the efficiency of diffraction, so accurate intensity modulation can be achieved.

-4. RF Driver Requirements: Frequency Agility vs. Amplitude Stability
+- RF Driver Requirements: Frequency Agility vs. Amplitude Stability

 To further elucidate these distinctions, consider the following comparative table: